Tetragius/raxy/README.md

 Simple react state manager.
 You can work with state as with a regular object.
 Can be used with redux-devtools-extension and history.
 Also works with react hooks.

+Powered by Proxy API.
+It is possible to dynamically create wrappers (page-two in the example) for rendering optimization or using react hooks.

 __~2kb__ or __~5kb__ with plyfill for IE

 [DEMO](https://tetragius.github.io/raxy/example/dist/#/)